GSA/github-copy/README.md

 ## Repository contents

-The `github_copy.py` tool allows syncing of files from one GitHub repository to another.
-It also allows calling another script to perform transformations on the files before creating a pull request to send the changes to thier new location.
+The `github_copy.py` tool allows copying of files from one GitHub repository to another.
+It also allows calling another script to perform transformations on the files before creating a pull request to send the changes to their new location.

 ## Installation